 To support businesses the College continues to develop responsive programmes reacting to changes in local demands, and priorities.
 For example, the College responded quickly and proactively to develop a range of Sector Work Academy Programmes (SWAPs) designed to support employment into domiciliary care, digital, marketing and computing related careers in response to Department for Work and Pensions requests.
-It has also developed innovative programmes to address needs identified by County Council funded projects, such as Multiply and Skills Bootcamps, as well as a well-regarded and successful programme delivered with a partner in the West Midlands to support sectors aligned to the Commonwealth Games.
+It has also developed innovative programmes to address needs identified by County Council funded projects, such as Multiply.

-Through its active engagement with two Local Enterprise Partnership (LEP) groups, the West Midlands Combined Authority (WMCA), and the Chamber of Commerce, the College is actively contributing to local and regional priorities.
-One notable achievement is the successful development of programs tailored to meet the specific needs of various learner groups.
+Through its active engagement with the Local Enterprise Partnership (LEP), the West Midlands Combined Authority (WMCA) and the Chamber of Commerce, the College is actively contributing to local and regional priorities.
+One notable achievement is the successful development of programmes tailored to meet the specific needs of various learner groups.
 These include individuals with high needs, those at risk of disengagement from employment or education, and segments of society facing challenges in securing sustained employment.
 Furthermore, the College is addressing priority skill gaps through its curriculum adjustments.